U.S. Tax Reform: SECURE Act

 U.S. Tax Reform: ESTATE TAX

-Congress approved and the President signed into law a massive tax reform package, which took effect on January 1, 2018.
-Part of this tax bill increases the estate and gift tax exemptions to $11,580,000 per person in 2020 (indexed for inflation).
+Congress approved and President Trump signed into law a massive tax reform package, which took effect on January 1, 2018.
+Part of this tax bill increases the estate and gift tax exemptions to $11,700,000 per person in 2021 (indexed for inflation).
 Barring future legislation, these higher exemptions will remain in place through 2025, then decrease by approximately half in 2026.
-Given the tax bill, estate plans may need to be updated or revised.
+In light of the 2018 tax bill, estate plans may need to be updated or revised.
+In addition, it is uncertain as to what impacts, if any, the Biden administration and the newly elected Congress will have on these increased exemptions.
 As always, our clients are invited to contact us to discuss how these latest tax developments might affect their individual planning.